KaterinaZaharieva/DevOpsProject/README.md

 Applying this manifest creates a new Service named "devops-project-service" with the default ClusterIP service type.
 The Service targets TCP port 5000 on any Pod with the "app: devops-project-app" label.

-### Use kubectl to send the YAML file to Kubernetes by running the following command:
+### Use kubectl to send the YAML file to Kubernetes by running the following commands:

 ```
 kubectl apply -f kubernetes/deployment.yaml